-Pensions (See Page 129)
+Pensions (See Page 132)

 The Council participates in the Local Government Pension Scheme (Teesside Pension Fund), administered by Middlesbrough Council.
-This is reflected in the Balance Sheet, which includes a pension liability, as retirement benefits are recognised when they are earned rather than when they are paid out, resulting in a negative pension reserve of £206.721 million as at 31 March 2020.
-Although these pension liabilities decrease the overall net worth of the Council's assets, they do not represent a reduction in the Council's usable reserves.
-This liability does impact on the Balance Sheet and is the main factor creating a negative net worth (total liabilities greater than total assets) to a negative position of £182.720 million.
+This is reflected in the Balance Sheet, which includes a pension liability, as retirement benefits are recognised when they are earned rather than when they are paid out, resulting in a negative pension reserve of

+£224.135 million as at 31 March 2021.
+This liability does impact on the Balance Sheet and is the main factor creating a negative net worth (total liabilities greater than total assets) to a negative position of £212.150 million.

 Whilst this pension liability suggests a significant shortfall between the forecast cost of future pensions and the level of assets held in the fund, it should be noted that these are subject to fluctuations in value depending on the current state of stock markets and expectations around the level of inflation.
-A major factor in the reduction of pension fund asset values is due to the significant financial impact on stock and investment markets in March 2020 as a result of COVID-19.
 The liabilities are also based on cash flows forecast over the medium term and would not crystallise at one point in time.

-The Pension Scheme has an investment strategy in place to address this funding deficit over an aggregated 20 year period, based on an appropriate level of employer's contributions producing a positive cash flow into the fund.
+The Pension Scheme has an investment strategy in place to address this funding deficit over a 20-year period, based on an appropriate level of employer's contributions producing a positive cash flow into the fund.
 In addition, assumptions are made about increasing inflation levels and the bank rate returning to more natural levels as global economies continue to grow.
-All of these factors should return the pension fund's financial position to a more realistic and balanced basis.
-The size of the current deficit for the Council proportionally is not dissimilar to that being experienced by other local authorities at present and in 2019/20, the fund liability increased by £50.658 million.
+The size of the current deficit for the Council proportionally is not dissimilar to that being experienced by other local authorities at present and in 2020/21, the fund liability increased by £17.414 million.